Seyoooo/SMLlab/README.md

 ### 2.3 Batch inference pipeline

+This time we import the pictures from or `Huggingface` repository.
+The new prediction is stored in wine_predictions feature group.

 ### 2.4 Wine quality prediction app

 We have created an app on `Huggingface` available [here](https://huggingface.co/spaces/PiJul/Wine_quality_prediction) similar to the one for the Iris flower prediction.
 The user can input a value for each feature and the default values are simply averages for each column in the entire data frame.